dianita956/dianita956/README.md

 - 👋 Hi, I’m @dianita956
 - 👀 I’m interested in GIS, Digital Humanities, and Text analysis.
-- 🌱 I’m currently learning Python, SpaCy, GeoPandas, etc.
+- 🌱 I’m currently using Python, SpaCy, and GeoPandas for GIS Digital Humanities projects.
-- 💞️ I’m looking to collaborate on Digital Humanities project
+- 💞️ I’m looking to learn more about digital tools and programming languages.
 - 📫 How to reach me diane.lopez2@utsa.edu

 <!---